skconan/SFP-A-Spectral-Filter-Predictor-with-Progressive-Feedback-Method-for-Latent-Fingerprint-Restoration/README.md

 <b> 2.
 Progressive Feedback Method for Restoration </b> This method combines a new spectral filter predictor within a feedback framework.
 The spectral filter predictor PyTorch model is converted to ONNX for CPU, no GPU required.

 We understand the importance of transparency and reproducibility in research.
-By offering the executable, we simplify its use, making it convenient, especially for result comparisons.
+Therefore, we provide the results of NIST SD27, NIST SD302, IIITD MOLF, and IIITD MSLFD on .

 <br/>